Andromeda

 cycle_duration

-Cycle duration in seconds.
+Cycle duration in milliseconds.

 reward_increase